Zodomo/LayerZeroQuoter/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-1. Pick either of the scripts in `./scripts/` and modify the variables near the top of the script you want to run.</br>
+1. Pick any of the scripts in `./scripts/` and modify the variables near the top of the script you want to run.</br>
     MeshQuote.s.sol:
     ```solidity
     uint128 internal gas = 50_000; // Must be in units of gas, not in gwei